xen-troops/moulin/docs/user-reference.rst

 archive builder
 ^^^^^^^^^^^^^^^

-Archive builder does is intended to create archive from other components.
+Archive builder is intended to create an archive from other components.
 It can be used to gather build artifacts, for example.
 This builder uses `tar` to create archive files.
 Archives can be optionally compressed as, `tar` is invoked with `--auto-compress` option.